 5. Every Issue is Not Worst-Case Scenario

 Just because your child does end up having a health issue does not necessarily mean it is the worst-case scenario.
 When my children have had something that is not quite right, I worried that the worst would come of it.
 For instance, one of my sons had an unusually large fontanelle (soft spot).
 It was still not closed at his 2-year-old well visit.
 I had many sleepless nights worrying that he might end up needing to wear a protective helmet in grade school to protect his brain.
-Turns out, by his next well visit, the spot had closed on its own proving to me that worry is often a waste of energy and time.
+It turns out, by his next well visit, the spot had closed on its own, proving to me that worry is often a waste of energy and time.

 It is important to note there are times when our children do have serious medical issues.
 And those are not something to minimize.
 I believe all moms should always get things checked out before dismissing a concern.
-But I also know that until the doctor says otherwise (even if that means getting a second opinion), worry is not our friend.
+But I also know that worry is not our friend until the doctor says otherwise (even if that means getting a second opinion).
 And I hope this proves helpful in keeping your worry in check.